 The highly transmissible COVID-19 delta variant, also known as B1617.2, was found in India in October 2020.
 It was the dominant strain in the U.S. and several other countries during the fall of 2021, but by March of 2022 accounted for 0 cases in the U.S., having already been overtaken by the even more contagious Omicron variant.

 What to Know

 Symptoms appear to be more severe and happen faster.
-People may be more likely to end up in the hospital if they have the delta variant.
-Studies suggest it might have almost double the risk of hospitalization than the alpha variant.
+People may be more likely to end up in the hospital if they have the Delta variant.
+Studies suggest it might have almost double the risk of hospitalization than the Alpha variant.

-In China, doctors say patients with the delta variant are sicker than those they treated early in the pandemic.
+In China, doctors say patients with the Delta variant are sicker than those they treated early in the pandemic.
 And their condition seems to go downhill much faster.

-Top symptoms reported on the app include:
+The top symptoms reported on include:

 How to Protect Yourself

 Getting vaccinated was effective against the delta variant.
 Reports suggest two doses of the Pfizer-BioNTech vaccine provided 79% protection against delta variant infection.
 It was up to 96% effective against hospitalization if infected.